Influenza (Flu) Activity

 Outpatient Illness Surveillance is performed on a weekly basis throughout the year by looking at two different sources of data, including:

-• U.S. Outpatient Influenza-like Illness Surveillance Network (ILINet)
+• U.S. Outpatient Influenza-Like Illness Surveillance Network (ILINet)

-ILINet is a collaborative effort between the CDC, the NH Department of Health and Human Services, and health care providers throughout the State.
-More information about ILINet can be found here.
-For this system, ILI is defined as fever (temperature of 100°F [37.8°C] or greater) and a cough and/or a sore throat.
+ILINet is a collaborative effort between the CDC, the NH Division of Public Health Services (NH DPHS), and healthcare providers throughout the State.
+For this effort, ILI is defined as fever (temperature of 100°F [37.8°C] or greater) and a cough and/or a sore throat.

 • Automated Hospital Emergency Department Data (AHEDD) system

-Mortality Surveillance
+Flu Mortality Surveillance

-The percentage of all deaths that occur each week due to pneumonia and influenza (P&I) are assessed and reported out during the regular flu season in the weekly influenza surveillance report.
-Deaths due to P&I are identified through review of electronically filed death certificates by looking at the causes of death listed on each certificate.
-This data entails surveillance of all deaths recorded by NH’s Division of Vital Records Administration.
+Deaths due to P&I are identified through a review of the electronically filed death certificates for the causes of death listed on each certificate submitted to NH's Division of Vital Records Administration.